maianhdang/EPI853B/OLS.md

   * Read the data set and produce univariate descriptive statistics (frecuencies for categorical variables, means, SD, etc. for quantitative variables).
   * Bivariate descriptive statistics: scatter plot serum urate versus age, boxplot of serum urate by sex and race.
   * Estimate effects uisng lm with a means model (no-intercept) and with dummy coding.
-  * Produce tables with the estimated expected values for each of the cases listed below from each of the parametrizations.
+  * Fill the following table using estimates from each of the two parameterizations you used.

 | Sex, Race, Age          | Means-model        | Dummy coding|